wilsonism/geo702/syllabus.md

 ## I. Course Description

-Contemporary geographic concepts and theories are examined with emphasis on concepts within human geography, especially with reference to the economic, urban, cultural, and population subfields within the discipline.
+Contemporary geographic concepts and theories are examined with emphasis on concepts within human geography.

 ## II.
 Learning Objectives

-This course will expose students to the technical, critical, and collaborative skills necessary to analyze a range of human and environmental phenomena using tools of geographic representation.
+This course is designed to operate in tension with a disciplinary priority on *the history* of geographic thought.
+As such, weekly discussions will center on a single book.
+Students will be This course will expose students to the technical, critical, and collaborative skills necessary to analyze a range of human and environmental phenomena using tools of geographic representation.
 The studio model will allow students to develop and apply these skills in partnership with community organizations.
 This course is designed to help students:
 * Extend their skills in digital data preparation and handling in a mapping environment,
 * Gain experience across the full range of steps and tasks that comprise GIS applications,
 * Practice skills that will help them navigate partnerships in mapping work,